ricardo-0x07/frontend-nanodegree-neighborhood-map/README.md

 2. Fixed yelp api error handling issue
 3. Implemented gulp task to deploy to gh-pages
 4. implemented gulp tasks to process and minify css, js and images
-5. Corrected issue witl app.ViewModel() loading before Google Maps data request has completed.
+5. Corrected issue with app.ViewModel() loading before Google Maps data request has completed.

-6.
+2016-03-29

+1. Began refactoring code into separate files app.js and helper.js.
+2. Re-factored code to only one instance of the infowindow.
+This apparently helped speed up opening of infowindow.
+3. Corrected issue with placeCallBack error and error log warning.
+4. Corrected some code quality issues.
+5. re-factored code to center marker on click.
+6. Re-factored code to trigger markers click event when a list item is selected.
+7. Implemented infowindow spinner.

+2016-4-02

+1. Refactored code to use MVVM pattern to log warnings to the UI by using template binding
+2. Eliminate redundant google api requests
+3. Refactored to center map on selected marker
+4. Corrected error logging issues
+5. Optimized code

 #Versioning
- Version 3.
+ Version 4.